GediminasMasaitis/texel-tuner/README.md

 The brackets are not necessary, the WDL only has to be found somewhere in the line.

 ## Usage
-Create a csv formatted filed with data sources. `#` marks a comment line.
+Create a csv formatted file with data sources. `#` marks a comment line.

 Columns:
 1. Path to data file.